mgongguy/Daily-Python-Script/readme.md

 Day 15: backup - Backup script that allows the user to select a directory to backup and compresses the dir and moves it to the remote host of the users choosing

+DAY 16: mysqlconnect - This script was the start of connecting databases with my script in the next few days I will be implementing a gui for this to add and remove records